In-spectrum/Portfolio/resume.md

 <br>
 <h1 style="margin-top:0;">⚽ ADDITIONAL INFORMATION</h1>

-- play football, tennis and have a dumbbell at work 🙂
+- play football, tennis and have a dumbbell at work;
 ---